moehami/pet-4/posts/lovebird-names.md

 ---
-title: "The Ultimate Guide to Cavapoo Dog Names: 100+ Adorable Ideas and Tips"
+title: "15+ Sweet Lovebird Names Lovey & Dovey"
-date: "2025-01-01"
+date: "2024-12-31"
-excerpt: "Find the perfect name for your Cavapoo!
-This guide offers 100+ adorable name ideas, tips for choosing, and inspiration to help you find the ideal match for your furry friend."
+excerpt: "Find the perfect name for your adorable lovebird!
+Explore our list of 15+ sweet and unique lovebird names, inspired by their affectionate nature."
-readTime: "6 mins read"
+readTime: "8 min read"
 ---

 **Lovebird Names: The Ultimate Guide to Naming Your Lovebird**